Your Night at the Museum!

 6-8PM // Blacksmithing Demonstration: Long time Alabama Forge Council member Lyle Wynn will create small, forged items in an outdoor demonstration.
 Wynn is the resident blacksmith at the Mississippi Craft Center in Ridgeland, MS. He teaches beginner to advanced students all manner of blacksmithing skills.
 As a professional showing artist he travels to shows around Mississippi and the Southeast.
 He has been an invited, featured demonstrator at many blacksmithing conferences around the country and has assisted well known blacksmith Brian Brazael.

-6PM // Public Talk and Demonstration: The Way of the Bow: Edwin Symmes, Renshi Godan of Kyudo, will hold a public talk and demonstration on The Way of the Bow (Kyu ba no michi).
+6PM // Public Talk: The Way of the Bow: Edwin Symmes, Renshi Godan of Kyudo, will hold a public talk on The Way of the Bow (Kyu ba no michi).
 In ancient times, the Japanese warriors were referred to as “kyu ba no michi” (the way of the bow and horse).
 Even though it is the sword that has become synonymous with the samurai, it is actually the bow and the arrow that were their first weapons of lethal beauty.
 Symmes sensei will discuss both the beauty and deadliness of the Japanese bow and arrows.
-In the demonstration, he will show how to shoot the asymmetrical bow, explain how the glove is used to facilitate shooting, and describe the arrows.
+He will show how to shoot the asymmetrical bow, explain how the glove is used to facilitate shooting, and describe the arrows.

 7PM // Film Screening: Kill Bill, Volume 1 (2003), 111 minutes, Quentin Tarantino